AntonRiedel/Dotfiles/README.md

 # Dotfiles

 My personal Dotfiles which I use across different machines.
-I run Artix as my main operating system with a custom build of dwm as window manager.
+I run Arch Linux as my main operating system with a custom build of dwm as window manager.
 You can find configuration files for

 - alacritty (terminal emulator)